Deck Building in Victoria: What You'll Pay in June 2026

 How long does deck building take in Victoria?

-A standard 300-square-foot deck usually takes 5 to 10 working days to complete once the crew is on-site.
-However, the permit process in municipalities like Saanich or Esquimalt can add four to eight weeks to your total timeline before a single board is cut.
+A standard 200-square-foot deck usually takes about 5 to 10 working days to build once the materials are on-site.
+However, the permit process in municipalities like Esquimalt or Saanich can add four to eight weeks to your total timeline.
+Always account for a few "rain days" in your schedule.

 Do I need a permit for deck building in Victoria?

-What is the best wood for a deck in Victoria?
+What is the best decking material for the Victoria climate?

 Check the latest deck building costs for Victoria and other cities on LookupCost.com.